 Just a few of the open-ended comments for each session follow below. (please open the attached evaluation file to see the complete results)

-"It was interesting to hear from a UT faculty member who has taken steps to make his research openly available and how simple the process is."
+"It was interesting to hear from a UToledo faculty member who has taken steps to make his research openly available and how simple the process is."

 "Excellent information about the experience at Oberlin"

 "Opportunity to hear of teaching and research faculty experiences with aspects of OA"